daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 });
 ```

-Now we are ready to write the test.
+Now we are ready to complete the test.
 Retrieve the component reference, render the component and make some assertions:
 ```jsx
 const selectors = {
     innerInput: '.react-datepicker__input-container input',